Gilbert Kennedy of Bargany and Ardstinchar: Biography

 Thomas Kennedy of Bargany died on 7 November 1597 and Gilbert Kennedy became the laird of Bargany and Ardstinchar.

-Kennedy was drawn into the long-standing family feud with John Kennedy, 5th Earl of Cassilis.
-On 3 January 1598 Thomas Kennedy of Culzean, called the Tutor of Cassilis, shot pistols at Bargany's servants Alexander Kennedy and David Mure and others at Maybole and pursuing them the next day at the Place of Auchendrane.
+Kennedy was drawn into the long-standing family feud with John Kennedy, 5th Earl of Cassillis.
+On 3 January 1598 Thomas Kennedy of Culzean, called the Tutor of Cassillis, shot pistols at Bargany's servants Alexander Kennedy and David Mure and others at Maybole and pursuing them the next day at the Place of Auchendrane.
 The Tutor claimed that Alexander Kennedy had been insinuated into his household, and he had been ambushed in Maybole.

 Although Bargany had helped the earl at Inch Castle, on 11 December 1601 he met the earl and his followers at Pennyglen near Maybole and was killed with a lance thrust in his back.
 The Earl claimed in his defence to the Privy Council that Bargany's party that day included men denounced by the king as rebels that he had a commission to pursue with fire and sword.
-The lawyer Thomas Hamilton challenged this defence, but Cassilis and followers (all named) were found not guilty.
+The lawyer Thomas Hamilton challenged this defence, but Cassillis and followers (all named) were found not guilty.

 Jean Stewart Lady Bargany was required to deliver her houses of Ardstinchar, Bargany, Newark, and her house in Ayr to the king's herald in 1603.
 She continued the feud by legal means, but also received several royal gifts by privy seal letter.
 She died in Edinburgh in September 1605 and left a will with an inventory of her belongings including her clothes, jewellery, beds, and six "stands" or sets of tartan curtains.
 There were two "hagbuts" or muskets and six small "iron pieces" or pistols.

 Jean Stewart was buried with her husband in the new burial aisle they had built at Ballantrae close to Ardstinchar Castle.
 The monument has been discussed in connection with the architecture of Anna of Denmark and David Cunningham of Robertland.